rjkviegas/course/apprenticeship_module_outlines.md

 By the end of the module all developers can:

-1. Test-drive a simple web app with form submission and in-memory persistence.
+* Test-drive a simple web app
-2. Explain how data flows in the 3-tier web architecture: from the browser, request, controller, model, view, response, and back to the browser.
+* Follow an effective debugging process for web applications
+* Explain the basics of how the web works (e.g. request/response, HTTP, HTML, CSS)
+* Explain the MVC pattern

 ### Mornings